Jessica Simpson Poses For Adorable Pics With Daughter Birdie Mae

 "Extensions are back.
 SHE IS COMING," one commenter wrote.

-Jessica’s husband, retired NFL player Eric Johnson, also shared a pic from the same photo session.
-In that snap, which can be seen here, Jessica puckered her lips and made a duck face while Birdie gave social media followers another sassy tongue roll while staring straight at the camera
+Jessica's husband, retired NFL player Eric Johnson, also shared a pic from the same photo session.
+In that snap, Jessica puckered her lips and made a duck face while Birdie gave social media followers another sassy tongue roll while staring straight at the camera.
+The update can be seen here.

-Fans commented to note that Jessica and her youngest child are “total twins.”
+Fans noted that Jessica and her youngest child are "total twins."

 "Looks like Birdie is keeping y'all entertained while stuck at home," one fan wrote.

-Others pointed out that even at shy of two years old, the too-cute tot has mastered a tongue-twisting talent that not everyone can achieve.
+Others pointed out that even if she's just shy of 2 years old, the too-cute tot has mastered a tongue-twisting talent that not everyone can achieve.

 "Birdie!!!!!" another commenter added.
 "Not everyone can do that lol so funny."